enes-un/Data-Analysis-on-IMDb/README.md

     - Many films with high IMDb ratings (8-9) receive diverse user ratings ranging from 2 to 10
   ![Q2.1.png](figures/Q2.1.png)
   - **Rating Patterns**:
-    - The histogram shows user ratings peak around 6-7
+    - The histogram shows my ratings peak around 6-7
-    - There's a right-skewed distribution of user ratings
+    - There's a right-skewed distribution of my ratings
-    - User ratings appear more generous at the higher end (8-10)
+    - My ratings appear more generous at the higher end (8-10)
   ![Q2.2.png](figures/Q2.2.png)
   - **Notable Differences**:
-    - Even movies with low IMDb ratings (3-4) sometimes receive high user scores (8-10)
+    - Even movies with low IMDb ratings (3-4) sometimes I rate them with high scores (8-10)
-    - Conversely, some films with high IMDb ratings (8-9) receive very low user scores (2-4)
+    - Conversely, some films with high IMDb ratings (8-9) receive very low scores by me(2-4)
-- **Conclusion**: While there's some positive correlation between user and IMDb ratings, the relationship is weak.
-The data suggests highly independent rating behavior, with user ratings often diverging significantly from IMDb ratings.
+- **Conclusion**: While there's some positive correlation between IMDb ratings and that of mine, the relationship is weak.
+The data suggests highly independent rating behavior, with my ratings often diverging significantly from IMDb ratings.

 ### 3. Favorite Directors and Actors
 - **Observation**: The data shows a mix of international and Turkish figures among the most-watched directors and actors.